-We present CRAM_m, a software infrastructure which equips robotic agents with a comprehensive memory of their experiences that allows a-posteriori reasoning, diagnosis and reconstruction of the believed world states at different points in time.
-The system is an extension of CRAM (Cognitive Robot Abstract Machine), a framework for the implementation of cognition-enabled robot control systems (Beetz, Mösenlechner, & Tenorth, 2010).
-In the context of CRAM_m, we consider memories to be the information gained from past experience, i.e., from everyday manipulation episodes, that robotic agents can access and use to improve their future activities (Wood, Baxter, & Belpaeme, 2012).
+We propose $CRAM_m$ , a software infrastructure which equips robotic agents with a comprehensive memory of their experiences that allows a-posteriori reasoning, diagnosis and reconstruction of the believed world states at different points in time. $CRAM_m$ is an extension of CRAM (Cognitive Robot Abstract Machine), a framework for the implementation of cognition-enabled robot control systems (Beetz, Mösenlechner, & Tenorth, 2010).
+In the context of $CRAM_m$ we consider memories to be the information gained from past experience, i.e. from everyday manipulation episodes, that robotic agents can access and use to improve their future activities (Wood, Baxter, & Belpaeme, 2012).
 As such, the information content of the memories can be measured in terms of the queries that can be answered based on the information contained in the memory.

-CRAM_m enables the robot to answer queries such as: Which fetch tasks failed because the object could not be found?
-Which kinds of failures could the "place" subplan not recover from?
-Which items in the refrigerator often stand at the same position?
-Did the robot block its view of the pot with its own arm when it put down the mug?
-These questions require the robot to memorize its poses, the images it has taken, its beliefs and intentions, information about objects in the world when executing its plan, and the relations among these pieces of information.
-A robot capable of answering these questions is a robot that knows what it has done, how, and why, as well as the results of its activities (Brachman, 2002).
-The ability to answer such queries can aid robots in making better execution-time decisions and revising plans to improve their expected performance.
+CRAMm enables the robot to answer queries such as the following ones: Which fetch tasks failed because the object could not be found?, Which kinds of failures could the "place" sub-plan not recover from?, Which items in the refrigerator often stand at the same position? and Did the robot block its view of the pot with its own arm when it put down the mug?
+The questions above require the robot to memorize its poses, the images it has taken, its beliefs and intentions, information about objects in the world when executing its plan and the relation between these pieces of information.
+A robot capable of answering these questions is a robot that knows what it has done, how, and why, and what the results of its activities were (Brachman, 2002).
+The capability of answering such queries can inform robots to make better execution-time decisions and to revise plans to improve their expected performance.

-In cognitive psychology, memories are categorized into short-term (STM) and long-term memory (LTM), where the STM is a small-capacity store that provides the context for accomplishing the current task.
+In cognitive psychology, memories are categorized into short-term (STM) and long-term memory (LTM), where the STM is a small-capacity memory that provides the context for accomplishing the current task.
 The LTM is a high-volume memory that provides comprehensive information for all kinds of tasks.
-Wood et al. (2012) further categorize artificial memory types along other dimensions, such as procedural versus declarative memories, where the declarative memory is often considered as consciously accessible, and the procedural memory contains compiled or subconscious information.
-Episodic memories store experienced event information that is temporally and spatially organized and combined with context information.
+Wood et al. (2012) further categorize artificial memory types along other dimensions, for instance procedural versus declarative memories, where the declarative memory is often considered as the consciously accessible information, while the procedural memory is seen as compiled or subconscious information.
+Episodic memories are experienced event information that is temporally and spatially organized and combined with context information.
 In this paper, we focus on declarative, episodic, long-term memories for robot manipulation episodes.

 Functionally, memorization can be divided into three distinct processes: encoding, storage, and retrieval.
-The encoding is concerned with observing the state of plan execution and the data streams that are sent between the different components, and mapping this data into memory structures that allow answering of queries.
-The storage is concerned with accumulating the encoded data in a long-term memory while not degrading overall system performance.
-Retrieval is concerned with answering queries using the data stored in the memory.
+The encoding is concerned with observing the state of plan execution and the data streams that are sent between the different components, and mapping this data into memory structures that allow the answering of the queries above.
+The storage is concerned with accumulating the encoded data in a long-term memory while not affecting the overall system performance.
+Retrieval is concerned with how to answer queries using the data stored in the memory.